Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

-Figure~\ref{fig:spectra} shows the spectra extracted from the regions marked by the black and white boxes in Figure~\ref{fig:cont_H2_BrG} (left panels).
-Both IRS~2 and IRS~7 display clear signs of reddening, stronger in the former (see top panel of Fig.~\ref{fig:spectra}).
-The IRS~2 spectrum shows no prominent emission lines other than the ubiquitous $1-0$~S(1) H$_2$ line, which is detected across the entire FoV. \citet{aspin1994CO} also found a featurless spectrum for IRS~2.
+Figure~\ref{fig:spectra} shows the spectra extracted from the regions marked by the black and white boxes in Fig.~\ref{fig:cont_H2_BrG}.
+Both IRS~2 and IRS~7 display clear signs of reddening, but it is stronger in IRS~2 (see top panel of Fig.~\ref{fig:spectra}).
+The IRS~2 spectrum shows no prominent emission lines other than the ubiquitous $1-0$~S(1) H$_2$ line, which is detected across the entire FoV. \citet{aspin1994CO} also found a featureless spectrum for IRS~2.
 In contrast, the IRS~7 spectrum exhibits numerous H$_2$ transitions, most likely arising from a PDR.
-There are a number of spurious peaks in the spectra marked with red dotted lines and labelled with $+$.
-It should also be noted that the wiggles in the range 2.0 to 2.1 $\mu$m are noise and no real emission.
-Notably, the HRL Br$\gamma$ displays a composite absorption+emission profile.
-A close-up view of this feature is provided in Figure~\ref{fig:BrG_zoom}.
-The bottom panel of Figure~\ref{fig:spectra} presents the rich H$_2$ spectrum extracted from the south white box region shown in the left panels of Figure~\ref{fig:cont_H2_BrG}.
+There are a number of spurious peaks in the spectra marked with dotted red lines and labelled with `$+$'.
+It should also be noted that the wiggles in the range 2.0 to 2.1 $\mu$m are noise and not real emission.
+Notably, the HRL Br$\gamma$ displays a composite absorption plus emission profile.
+A close-up view of this feature is provided in Fig.~\ref{fig:BrG_zoom}.
+The bottom panel of Fig.~\ref{fig:spectra} presents the rich H$_2$ spectrum extracted from the white south box region shown in Fig.~\ref{fig:cont_H2_BrG}.
 Gaussian profiles were fitted to the H$_2$ emission lines, and the fluxes were derived by integrating under the fitted curves.
 The rms noise was estimated from the continuum surrounding each line to determine the associated flux uncertainties.
-Table~\ref{tab:observed_lines_IRAS18} summarises the H$_2$ lines detected within the white south box region, which represents the highest S/N region.
-For each transition, the table lists the vacuum wavelength, integrated flux, and corresponding S/N ratio.
-Interestingly, nowhere in our cube did we find evidence of additional emission lines usually associated with accretion and ejection processes in the circumstellar environment of YSOs, such as [\ion{Fe}{ii}], \ion{Na}{i}, \ion{He}{i}, or CO bandhead.
+Table~\ref{tab:observed_lines_IRAS18} summarises the H$_2$ lines detected within the white south box region, which represents the highest signal-to-noise ratio (S/N) region.
+For each transition, the table lists the vacuum wavelength, the integrated flux, and the corresponding S/N. Interestingly, nowhere in our cube did we find evidence of additional emission lines that are usually associated with accretion and ejection processes in the circumstellar environment of YSOs, such as [\ion{Fe}{ii}], \ion{Na}{i}, \ion{He}{i}, or the CO band head.

-\subsection{The Hydrogen Recombination Line Brackett Gamma}
+\subsection{The hydrogen recombination line Brackett gamma}